 - Your bank account number and bank routing number for direct deposit payments

-Once you have entered all requested information accurately, you will then be ready to start submitting your unemployment benefits claim.
-The FL Department of Economic Opportunity will review your details, and based on the information you provide, it will determine your eligibility and amount of benefits that you will receive.
+Applications are reviewed promptly, therefore allowing payments to be released to eligible workers in a timely manner.
+The FL Department of Economic Opportunity will review your details, and based on the information you provide, it will determine your eligibility and the amount of benefits that you will receive.

-Once you are found eligible to claim unemployment benefits in Florida, you must follow a certain procedure established by the FL DEO regarding continued eligibility.
-Thus, you must continue to file a claim every two weeks during your unemployment benefits period.
+Once you are found eligible to claim unemployment benefits in Florida, you must continue to file a claim every two weeks during your unemployment benefits period.
 You must also contact at least five potential employers on a weekly basis to show the DEO that you are, in fact, making active efforts to find a new job.

-Note: In times of high unemployment, all states, including Florida, activate special emergency programs to enable unemployment benefits extension.
+Note: In times of high unemployment, Florida may activate special emergency programs to enable unemployment benefits extension.
 This type of extension offers unemployment benefits for several additional weeks.

 Learn About Florida Federal Unemployment Benefits and Federal Income Taxes

-Federal unemployment benefits in FL are funded by taxes paid by state employers, while no taxes are deducted from workers’ wages.
-However, the Department of Revenue in FL allows claimants to choose whether they would like to pay federal income taxes, i.e. to have an amount be deducted from their reemployment assistance payments.
+Florida unemployment insurance payments are subject to federal income taxes.
+The Department of Revenue in FL allows claimants to choose whether they would like to have federal income taxes deducted from their reemployment assistance payments.